Matherunner/hlinspect/README.md

 - Only supports Windows
 - Speedrunning features

+## Usage

+Currently, hlinspect doesn't come with an injector.
+You can use any general DLL injector to inject and start Half-Life.
+There are plenty of open source DLL injectors on Github, and choose wisely.

 ## Building

 Currently, this is the easiest to build on Linux using cross compilation.